Howard Daniel, age 4 or thereabouts

 Dad didn’t have $1,000, so he went to his bank – a local Red Bank institution – and requested a loan.
 The officer he was speaking with asked for collateral.
 At the time, my parents were renting our home, and Dad was renting the factory building.
 So he had no real estate collateral, which was, of course, what the bank was looking for.
 Dad produced the order from Sears – very likely the country’s largest and best-known retailer at the time – and imagined it would look to the banker as good as gold.
 It didn’t.
 “What kind of collateral do you want?”
 Dad asked.
 “A thousand one-dollar bills?”
 The banker said that would work.

 So Dad left empty-handed.
-He turned instead to my grandfathers – immigrants of very modest means.
+He turned instead to my grandfathers – immigrants of modest means.
 My mom’s dad, a life insurance salesman, pulled what cash he could from his own life insurance policy.
 My dad’s dad, who was in the lampshade manufacturing business, came up with the rest.
-So Dad bought the speakers, manufactured the amps, shipped them to Sears, and promptly repaid my grandfathers with his earnings.
+So Dad bought the speakers, manufactured the amps, shipped them to Sears, and promptly repaid my grandfathers out of his earnings.
 That was the start of his roughly two-decade relationship with Sears, for which he soon became the sole supplier of musical instrument amplifiers.

 It was also the end of his relationship with the bank.
 He told me that when he got the payment from Sears, he went to the bank, spoke with its president, told him the story, showed him the check from Sears – and closed his account.
 He then took his money to a competing bank and opened a new account.